Voy a pasármelo bien (film): Release

 Distributed by Sony Pictures Entertainment Iberia, the film was theatrically released in Spain on 12 August 2022.
 Amazon Prime Video (in exclusivity for the first five years) and RTVE nabbed streaming rights for the post-theatrical window.
+It grossed €2.1 million at the Spanish box office, good for the 9th-largest Spanish release in 2022.

 Reception

+According to the review aggregation website Rotten Tomatoes, Voy a pasármelo bien has a 100% approval rating based on 5 reviews from critics, with an average rating of 7.3/10.

 Raquel Hernández Luján of HobbyConsolas scored 80 out of 100 points ("very good") deeming the film to be "very enjoyable in every way", praising the balance between drama and comedy as well as the young cast, while finding that the budget constraints are noticeable, especially in outdoor settings.

 Andrea G. Bermejo of Cinemanía rated the film 3½ out of 5 stars assessing that the cast, artwork, costumes and staging make up a measured and "soulful" nostalgic journey, even if some elements from the past timeline are reiterative and some scenes from the present timeline are somewhat lacking.

 Federico Marín Bellón of ABC rated the film 4 out of 5 stars, writing that Serrano (jointly with Cipriota), manages to "compose a story full of good taste and desire to have a good time".